robotpy/robotpy-docs/frameworks/magicbot.rst

 .. note:: Some limitations to notice:

           * You cannot access components from the ``createObjects`` function
-          * You cannot access injected varaibles from component constructors.
+          * You cannot access injected variables from component constructors.
 If you need to do this, define a ``setup`` method for your component instead, and it will be called after variables have been injected.